Lamberto Bava's "Demons" (1985)

 Starring: Natasha Hovey, Geretta Giancarlo, Paola Cozzo, Urbano Barberini

-October is that magical time of year where your humble narrator (that would be me) celebrates the Halloween season by overdosing on as many cheap horror movies as I can cram into a single 31-day span.
+October is the magical month where your humble narrator (that would be me) celebrates the Halloween season by overdosing on as many cheap horror movies as I can cram into a single 31-day span.

-I kicked off my personal "Schlock-Tober" marathon with the semi-classic 1985 Italian gorefest Demons (aka Demoni).
+I kicked off my personal "Schlock-Tober" marathon this year with the classic 1985 Italian gorefest Demons (aka Demoni).
 Produced by the legendary Dario Argento of Suspiria, Inferno, and Phenomena fame and directed by Lamberto Bava—son of Mario Bava (Twitch of the Death Nerve and Shock)—Demons is a collaboration between two of Italy's most celebrated terror titans.
 However, like most Italian horror movies of the era, Demons has its share of faults.
 The inexperienced cast can barely act, the script is full of plot holes, the English dialogue (which was obviously written by someone whose native language is not English) is stilted and awkward, and the dubbing sucks.
-However, Demons' production values were higher than your average Euro-grindhouse schlock fest, which results in better-than-usual makeup and special effects, and the gore flows hot and heavy throughout the film.
+However, Demons' production values were higher than your average Euro-grindhouse schlock fest, which resulted in better-than-usual makeup and special effects, and the gore flows hot and heavy throughout the film.
 In other words, it's got pretty much everything a horror freak needs to have a good time.
-Let's press play and see how well (or not) this vintage terror tale holds up.
+Let's press 'play,' crack open a few beers and see how well (or not) this vintage terror tale holds up.